triwgani/Maven01/README.md

 **2. Connect to the AdventureWorks Customer Lookup csv file by:**

 - Naming the table "Customers Lookup", and making sure that headers have been promoted
-- Confirming that data types are accurate (Note: "CustomerKey", "AnnualIncome", "TotalChildren" should be whole numbers, "Prefix", "FirstName", "LastName", MaritalStatus", "Gender", EducationLevel", "EmailAddress", "Occupation", and "HomeOwner" should be text, and "BirthDate" should be Date, )
+- Confirming that data types are accurate (Note: "CustomerKey", "AnnualIncome", "TotalChildren" should be whole numbers, "Prefix", "FirstName", "LastName", MaritalStatus", "Gender", "EducationLevel", "EmailAddress", "Occupation", and "HomeOwner" should be text, and "BirthDate" should be Date, )
 - Removing rows the CustomerKey of it is null
 - Creating a new column named "FullName", "EmailAddress" and "DomainName" as well as formating them as text